 We all know it, but here’s the reminder.
 You should probably be getting more sleep.
 Adults need 7 to 9 hours every night, and not clocking enough can hinder weight loss and create other health problems.
 Start by creating a bedtime ritual that you turn to seven days a week.
 The routine will help alert your body to the fact that it’s time to shut down.
 And be sure to cut out screen time at least 30 minutes prior to sleep.
 If reading in bed is part of your ritual, then crack open an old-fashioned paperback book.
 Your brain will thank you.

 There really isn’t a more simple thing you can do to improve your health, so grab that water bottle and refill it throughout the day.
 You should be consuming at least two liters of water each day.
 When in doubt, check your pee out.
 That’s right, there’s a handy chart for gauging your hydration.

 As you could probably guess, this is where most resolutions fall apart.
 People simply do not stick with exercise when it feels like a chore or punishment.
 So give it some thought.
 What physical activities do you really enjoy?
 Maybe you love dancing at parties, hiking in nature, or going on family bike rides.
 Incorporate a fun factor into your exercise routine so that you actually look forward to your workouts.

 We know how hard getting into a healthy routine can be.
 We’ve been there (seriously…how do you think Gixo came to be?).
 It turns out, according to the CDC, that you only need 21 minutes of moderate intensity exercise each day to see benefits.
 And even with our busy schedules and always-on technology these days, that’s totally do-able.
 You’ve got this.
-And, if we can help (and we’re pretty sure we can), we’d love to be a part of a stronger, healthier you in 2018.
+And, if we can help (and we’re pretty sure we can), we’d love to be a part of a stronger, healthier you.

 Go get ’em!